 White Collar Crimes

-Companies need legal advices and legal supports from time to time.
+Companies need legal advice and supports from time to time.
 When such needs arise, they usually would seek assistance from their in-house counsels or from outside counsels.

-Generally speaking, companies would prefer to have at least an in-house counsel whenever they are able to afford one, not only because the cost of hiring an in-house counsel tends to be lower than the attorney's fees charged by a lawyer at a law firm, but also, because an in-house counsel is more than likely to know about the company's specific concerns and monitoring the entire development of a case, whereas an outside counsel would only handle specific legal task(s) which he/she is hired to do.
+Generally speaking, companies would prefer to have at least an in-house counsel whenever they are able to afford one, not only because the cost of hiring an in-house counsel tends to be lower than the attorney's fees charged a law firm, but also, because an in-house counsel often knows about the company's specific concerns and ca monitor the entire development of a case.
+Whereas, an outside counsel would only handle specific legal task(s) which he/she is hired to do.
 In addition, if a company has an in-house counsel, it would have a legal expert available at anytime to handle its legal matters.
 Whereas, a company with no in-house counsel would have to look for and hire an attorney whenever a legal issue arises.

 For many small companies and start-up companies, hiring a full-time in-house counsel could be a difficult decision, especially when they have budget constraints.
-However, retaining an outside counsel may not be ideal neither because they might not be familiar with that outside counsel and the outside counsel, other than the case for which he/she was retained for, might not know much about the companies.
-Besides, since law firms usually charge high hourly rate for attorney's fees, therefore, the cost for hiring an outside counsel could be higher than that of an in-house counsel.
+In addition, for these companies, retaining an outside counsel may not be ideal neither, because an outside counsel most often would only focus on the case for which he/she was retained for, but overlook other needs and concers of these companies.
+Also, since law firms usually charge high hourly rate for attorney's fees, the cost for hiring an outside counsel could be much higher than that of an in-house counsel.

 As your general counsel, we will get to know each other better through our long-term relationship and we will act as your general counsel to handle general legal matters, overseeing your cases' needs and developments, and coordinate legal proceedings, including such as: